Nictiz/HL7-mappings/generate/README.md

 </nts:component>
 ```

 Normally, these components are collected in a subdirectory called "_components" in the project folder.
-This path is passed from the ANT build script to the stylesheet.
-This location may be overridden by passing the `components.dir` property to the ANT build as an absolute path or a path relative to the input NTS-files (note: it should be relative to _all_ input files).

 Additionally, the subdirectory "common-components" in the src-folder contains building blocks that can be used across *all* projects.
-The location of this folder may be overridden using the `commonasserts.dir` property to the ANT build (absolute path or path relative to all input NTS-files).
+See the section on building to override these locations.

 A building block can then be included using: